 Agentic valuation systems handle sensitive financial and personal data.
 Security controls should be baked into the design:

-- •Access control and least privilege: Enforce strict authentication and authorization across all agents and services.
+- Access control and least privilege: Enforce strict authentication and authorization across all agents and services.

-- •Data encryption: Ensure encryption for data at rest and in transit; manage keys with a secure lifecycle.
+- Data encryption: Ensure encryption for data at rest and in transit; manage keys with a secure lifecycle.

-- •Threat modeling: Regularly assess attack surfaces for data pipelines, model inference endpoints, and governance components.
+- Threat modeling: Regularly assess attack surfaces for data pipelines, model inference endpoints, and governance components.

-- •Change management: Apply formal change controls for data sources, feature definitions, and model updates.
+- Change management: Apply formal change controls for data sources, feature definitions, and model updates.

 Strategic Perspective

 Beyond immediate implementation, a strategic view of agentic AI in automated property valuation focuses on modernization trajectory, governance maturity, and long-term resilience.
+The same architectural pressure shows up in Agentic Tax Strategy: Real-Time Optimization of Cross-Border Transfer Pricing via Autonomous Agents.

-Modernization and modernization milestones
+Modernization milestones

 Organizations should pursue a phased modernization plan that emphasizes incremental value and risk containment:

-- •Phase 1: Stabilize core valuation pipelines with clear data contracts, versioned models, and basic agent orchestration.
+- Phase 1: Stabilize core valuation pipelines with clear data contracts, versioned models, and basic agent orchestration.
 Achieve repeatable valuations for a baseline portfolio.

-- •Phase 2: Introduce multi-agent collaboration and governance layers.
+- Phase 2: Introduce multi-agent collaboration and governance layers.
 Implement policy-driven checks, explainability artifacts, and end-to-end audit trails.

-- •Phase 3: Expand data modalities and predictive capabilities.
+- Phase 3: Expand data modalities and predictive capabilities.
 Integrate image analysis, textual data from reports, and geospatial analytics to improve valuation granularity.

-- •Phase 4: Achieve scalable, portfolio-wide automation with robust resilience and proactive risk management.
+- Phase 4: Achieve scalable, portfolio-wide automation with robust resilience and proactive risk management.
 Establish an ongoing modernization cadence for models, data sources, and regulatory requirements.

 Open standards, interoperability, and vendor-agnosticism